safiqul/2410/docs/dynamic-routing/rip.md

 ![del](del.png)

-Now, do a tracert again from pc01 to the server:
+Do a tracert again from pc01 to the server:

 ```console
 C:\>tracert 50.0.0.2